The farm to table movement is having a moment. We’re more interested in where our food comes from than ever before – and restaurants have taken note.

 Born on a vineyard to two chefs, the Gladwin brothers were destined for the world of restaurants.
 Following a childhood of eating heartily and driving tractors on the family’s farm in Nutbourne, Sussex, the three boys went their separate ways – Richard became a restaurant manager and Oliver a chef, while the youngest, Gregory, remained true to his roots, working as a farmer.

-Turns out, the manager-chef-farmer trio lends itself pretty well to the farm to fork format.
-In 2011, the Gladwin brothers opened The Shed in Notting Hill, followed by Chelsea’s Rabbit, a cosy, rustic spot on the King’s Road.
-Here you’ll find all things wild, foraged and locally grown, with sustainable livestock from the family’s Nutbourne farm, Ashurst Wood.
+Turns out, the manager-chef-farmer trio lends itself pretty well to the farm to fork culinary format.
+The brothers’ now have four restaurants under their belt, one being Rabbit: a cosy, rustic spot on the King’s Road.
+All food is based around their local and wild ethos, using sustainable livestock from the family’s Nutbourne farm, Ashurst Wood.
 The menu changes regularly, but dishes tend to come as small plates, perfect for a tapas-style sharing meal.
-You could be eating Sussex beef tartare with star anise pickled carrot, venison cigars with harissa and pickled mustard seeds or aged chorizo with labneh – whatever is on the cards for that day, you can guarantee it will be fresh, authentic and delicious. rabbit-restaurant.com
+You could be eating Sussex beef tartare with star anise pickled carrot, venison cigars with harissa and pickled mustard seeds or aged chorizo with labneh – whatever is on the cards for that day, you can guarantee it will be fresh, authentic and delicious.
+The Gladwins are industry leaders in the farm to table world – as Oliver tells us: ‘I can speak to a grower today and get the beetroots up to the restaurant tomorrow, they’ll be out of the ground in 20 minutes.’
+Their other ventures are Nutbourne in Battersea, The Shed in Notting Hill, and the most recent: Sussex, in Soho. rabbit-restaurant.com

 Popular with royals and A-listers alike, you’ll most likely have seen Soho Farmhouse pop up on your Instagram feed (just look out for the free-standing outdoor copper bathtubs).
 What was once a derelict farm has been transformed into an 100-acre fairytale estate, complete with timber cabins, a boating lake, spa and numerous restaurants: a picture-perfect countryside utopia.
 The farm deli offers local cheeses and homemade pickles which guests can enjoy from the comfort of their own cabins, while the restaurants serve a mixture of cuisines, all using organic and local ingredients.
 With its log fire and comfy sofas, the main barn is an idyllic dining spot, serving up dishes like Loch Duart salmon, Springfield brick chicken and cheeseburgers with homemade bacon alongside freshly grown vegetables. sohofarmhouse.com